ropensci/DataPackageR/vignettes/usingDataPackageR.md

 Further information on the contents of the YAML configuration file, and the API are in the [YAML Configuration Details](YAML_CONFIG.md)

-### Where do I put raw data?
+### Where do I put my raw datasets?

 Raw data (provided the size is not prohibitive) can be placed in `inst/extdata`.

-In this example we are reading from `data(mtcars)` rather than from the file system.
+In this example we are reading the `mtcars` data set that is already in memory, rather than from the file system.

-#### An API to locate data sets within an R or Rmd file.
+#### An API to read raw data sets from within an R or Rmd procesing script.

-To locate the data to read from the filesystem:

-- `DataPackageR::project_extdata_path()` to get the path to `inst/extdata` from inside an `Rmd` or `R` file. (e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//Rtmp3Vrovn/mtcars20/inst/extdata)
+As stated in the README, in order for your processing scripts to be portable, you should not use abosolute paths to files.
+DataPackageR provides an API to point to the data package root directory and the `inst/extdata` and `data` subdirectories.
+These are useful for constructing portable paths in your code to read files from these locations.

+For example: to construct a path to a file named "mydata.csv" located in `inst/extdata` in your data package source tree:

+- use `DataPackageR::project_extdata_path("mydata.csv")` in your `R` or `Rmd` file.
+This would return: e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//RtmpilrC9a/mtcars20/inst/extdata/mydata.csv

+Similarly:

-- `DataPackageR::project_path()`  to get the path to the datapackage root. (e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//Rtmp3Vrovn/mtcars20)
+- `DataPackageR::project_path()`  constructs a path to the data package root directory. (e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//RtmpilrC9a/mtcars20)
+- `DataPackageR::project_data_path()` constructs a path to the data package `data` subdirectory. (e.g., /var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//RtmpilrC9a/mtcars20/data)

-Raw data stored externally can be retreived relative to these paths.
+Raw data sets that are stored externally (outside the data package source tree) can be constructed relative to the `project_path()`.

 ## Build the data package.